harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/windows/windows.md

 ### Windows Network Loss

-Windows network loss causes network loss on Windows VM for the target hosts using Clumsy.
-It checks the performance of the application running on the Windows VMs under network loss conditions.
+Windows network loss causes network packet loss on Windows VM for the target hosts or IP addresses using Clumsy.
+It checks the performance of the services running on the Windows VMs after the disrupted network loss conditions.

 <Accordion color="green">
 <summary>Use cases</summary>